 *Setsuan Konjin is a dharma name = Snow Hermitage, Builds Love

 TENSHIN REB ANDERSON, Roshi

-Reb Anderson is Senior Dharma Teacher at San Francisco Zen Center.
+Reb Anderson is Senior Dharma Teacher at San Francisco Zen Center, and the honorary founder of Houston Zen Center.
 He came to San Francisco from Minnesota in 1967 to study Zen Buddhism with Shunryu Suzuki Roshi and in 1970 was ordained by him as a priest and given the name Tenshin Zenki, Naturally Real, The Whole Works.
 Since that time he has continued to practice and teach at San Francisco Zen Center, which includes Green Gulch Farm, the San Francisco Beginners Mind Temple (City Center), and Tassajara Zen Mountain Center.
 He served as abbot from 1986 to 1995.